dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/filter-messages-from-exchange-mailbox/_index.md

 ---
-title: Filter Messages From Exchange Mailbox
+title: Filter and Sort Messages in Exchange Server Mailbox Using EWS
-ArticleTitle: Filter Messages From Exchange Mailbox
+ArticleTitle: Filter and Sort Messages in Exchange Server Mailbox Using EWS
 type: docs
 weight: 30
 url: /net/filter-messages-from-exchange-mailbox/